 [Section 42 amended by No. 73 of 2006 s.
 107.]

-43. Requirements relating to a nightclub licence
+43. Nightclub licence, pre-requisites for grant of

 An applicant for the grant of a nightclub licence must satisfy the licensing authority that the premises in respect of which the licence is sought —